Affordable ideas for filling BIG walls

 I love how they brought the wall out a bit.
 It really makes the long wall much easier to deal with and creates a great focal point!

-I may have spoke too soon, because look what else you can do with wood, time and some patience!:
+Look what you can do with wood, time and some patience!:

 geometric accent wall with wood